belvip/hands-onjava/DataStructureTwo/SingleLinkedLists/README.md

 ### Example Output 📊
 For a list with nodes having values `5 -> 6 -> 9`, the output will be:

+### `searchNode` Method 🔍

+The `searchNode` method searches for a node with a specified value in the linked list and returns its position if found.
+This method provides feedback in the console about whether the node was found or not.

+#### Method Details

+- **Parameters**: `nodeValue` (an integer) – the value of the node we are searching for in the linked list.
+- **Return Type**: `boolean` – returns `true` if the node is found, otherwise returns `false`.

+#### Explanation of the Process

+1. **Initialize Starting Point**:
+   - `tempNode` is set to `head`, allowing the search to start from the beginning of the list.
+   - `position` is initialized to `0`, which tracks the current node's position during traversal.

+2. **Traverse the Linked List**:
+   - A `while` loop iterates through each node until `tempNode` becomes `null`, meaning the end of the list is reached.

+3. **Check Node Value**:
+   - For each node, the method checks if `tempNode.value` matches `nodeValue`.
+   - If a match is found:
+     - The method prints a message indicating the node's value and position: `"Found node " + nodeValue + " at position : " + position`.
+     - The method then returns `true`.

+4. **Advance to the Next Node**:
+   - If no match is found, `tempNode` moves to the next node with `tempNode.next`, and `position` is incremented by `1`.

+5. **Node Not Found**:
+   - If the loop completes without finding the node, a message `"Node not found"` is printed.
+   - The method returns `false`, indicating the node is not in the list.

+### Example Output 📊
+For a list with nodes having values `Found node 9 at position : 4`, the output will be:

+This method is useful for determining the presence and position of a specific value in the `SingleLinkedList`.

 ## Main Class 🏠

 ### Explanation of Each Part